wojake/awesome-xrpl/readme.md

 - [Sologenic DEX](https://sologenic.org) The Decentralized Exchange UI from Sologenic
 - [XRP Tookit](https://www.xrptoolkit.com) This tool lets you configure different aspects of any XRPL Wallet/Account.
 There's also a built-in trading UI.

-### XRPL DEX

-Stuff related to the built-in [XRPL DEX](https://xrpl.org/decentralized-exchange.html)

-#### DEX UI

-User Interfaces to the DEX

-- [Sologenic.org](https://sologenic.org) The Decentralized Exchange UI from Sologenic
-- [XRP Tookit](https://www.xrptoolkit.com) This tool lets you configure different aspects of any XRPL Wallet/Account.
-There's also a built-in trading UI.

 #### ODL Monitoring